Caching up with Parker and Haden

 Parker is not a geocacher, but he is an avid Pokémon player so he was familiar with the overall idea.
 And in fact, our first cache of the day happened to be in the same area as a Pokémon “gym”.
 It is also home to Enumclaw’s Veteran's Memorial Park, which I quite enjoyed seeing.
 Our second cache found us tipping over newspaper machines and our third saw up sneaking around in the bushes of the local fire department.

-Frustratingly, a forth cache went un-found and we have to assume that it was muggled.
+Frustratingly, a fourth cache went un-found and we have to assume that it was muggled.
 Because, clearly, we are two clever to have not found it if, in fact, it was there.
 We ended our geocaching with a catch-up over pie at one of the shops in the town centre.
 Then it was back to Celeste’s house to wait for the others before we headed out for dinner.

 Then today, I got to spend some one-on-one time with Haden.
 Earlier this morning, we went to explore the Greenwood Cemetery (a local, long-abandoned cemetery that I’ll write about later).
 When I asked him if it was of interest, he had said yes.
 However, I quickly realised that he was just being agreeable.
 (What?
 How can an 18-year-old boy not think abandoned cemeteries are the coolest things?)